 An appropriate research question might be to determine in radiative forcing vs. geothermal space (and requiring a 2D grid of parameter combinations to be created and submitted to the cluster): the equilibrium sea-ice thickness and region in which a snowball solution is not possible.
-(Also, quite simply: how much of a difference to the estimated entry and exit thresholds of radiative forcing, does the inclusion of a geothermal input make?)
+However, more simply and suitable to a short workshop: How much of a difference to the estimated entry and exit thresholds of radiative forcing, does the inclusion of a geothermal input make?
+E.g what happens if you set it to zero?
+What about 10 times modern (or more, although \extreme\ seafloor heating can cause numerical instability)?